 This year, the Watt’s Team is partnering with the man in red himself, and we want to know: Will your energy bill get you on the naughty or nice list this year?

 Check out these easy ways you can save energy and money on your monthly bill, so your holidays are spent full of joy, wonderful memories, and lots of energy savings!

-Decorate smarter, not harder!
+There are plenty of ways to decorate without breaking the bank.
 The holidays are a great time to add some extra flair to your home, but consider how to make it festive without raising your energy costs.
 One way is to switch to LED string lights that use 80% to 90% less energy and can last 10 times as long as standard incandescent bulbs.

-What if your gifts also allowed your friends and family to save on their energy bill?
+What if your gifts also allowed your friends and family to save on their energy bills?
 Help your friends and family save, too, with energy-efficient gifts, such as a smart thermostat that can help save about $50 a year on your energy bill.

-The holiday season is a great time for sharing meaningful meals with close family, but that means cooking a bit more than usual.
+The holiday season is a great time for sharing meaningful meals with close family, and that means cooking a bit more than usual.
 Consider firing up the grill for those lamb chops or that tasty roast beef.
 Cooking outside will keep your home cool, allowing your A/C to take a much-needed rest.

 When cooking indoors, always use the smallest appliance needed for the task.
 If you really need to get the oven going (that baked ham isn’t going to cook itself!), make sure to check on your food by using the oven light rather than opening the door and letting all that heat escape and warm up your home.
 Now, put on your best holiday onesie and bon appetit!